A Seventh-day Adventist Organization

 Interventional radiology at LLUMC offers exposure to a wide variety of conditions and procedures.
 Trainees gain expertise in all of the major pillars of VIR, including peripheral arterial disease, complex venous pathology, interventional oncology, trauma intervention, biliary and transplant interventions, lymphatic disorders, etc. A strong, collegial relationship with vascular surgery, coupled with shared responsibilities for the PAD case load, offers our trainees a unique opportunity and excellent training in the treatment of patients with peripheral arterial disease, both clinically and procedurally.

-Our division provides full interventional coverage for Loma Linda University Children’s Hospital, the only major pediatric hospital in the region.
-Our trainees gain unique experience in routine and exotic, high-end pediatric procedures alike.
-We staff a dedicated pediatric angiography lab two days a week, with additional pediatric interventions sprinkled throughout the daily schedule in our adult IR rooms.
 Although the majority of time is spent at Loma Linda University Medical Center in an academic university hospital setting, our trainees are also exposed to the community-based radiology setting at nearby Redlands Community Hospital and an outpatient IR experience at Loma Linda University Surgical Hospital.
 Residents also gain valuable experience caring for military veterans during their time at the Loma Linda VA hospital.
 The high case volume and early, progressive trainee autonomy ensures a plethora of training opportunities and ultimately maximizes comfort with a large variety of techniques and patient management scenarios.

-The primary site for IR trainees, LLUMC, is currently equipped with five interventional suites for IR, neuro IR and pediatric interventions, which include high-quality ultrasound machines, intravascular ultrasound (IVUS) and intra-cardiac echo (ICE), 3D cone beam CT and roadmap capabilities.
-IR plans to soon occupy two additional high-end angiography suites in the OR.
+Loma Linda University Medical Center currently has 7 interventional suites for IR, neuro IR and pediatric interventions, equipped with high-quality ultrasound machines, intravascular ultrasound (IVUS) and intra-cardiac echo (ICE), 3D cone beam CT and roadmap capabilities.
 We possess a CT suite dedicated entirely to cross-sectional procedures such as biopsies, drains and ablations, with access to several more CT and MRI scanners throughout the campus for interventional use.
-Three additional procedure rooms are utilized for procedures which do not require fluoroscopy or CT.
+Three additional ultrasound procedure rooms are utilized for procedures not requiring fluoroscopy or CT.
 Workstations are available in a common work area for reviewing studies and staffing consults.
-Attending physician offices are immediately adjacent to the procedural area and outpatient clinic space is just one floor down.
-All of our affiliated hospitals and facilities are within a few miles of one another.about the facilities may be found here.
+Attending physician offices are immediately adjacent to the procedural area and outpatient clinic space is just one floor below.
+Jeffrey L. Pettis Memorial Veterans’ Hospital and LLU Surgical Hospital are located within 3 miles of the main hospital with multiple rooms dedicated to IR procedures at each.
+Additional information about our facilities may be found here.

 Program Coordinator

-Claudia de Dios Uribe MD, IR/DR
+Claudia de Dios Uribe

 Program Director